kabiwabi/worldWiseAI/README.md

 2. **Evaluation Metrics**
    - Stereotype scoring is subjective (human-rated)
-   - Consistency metric all 10.0 (needs more sensitive measure)
-   - Differentiation metric all 0.0 (needs refinement)
+   - Consistency & differentiation not measured due to resource constraints

 3. **Sample Size**
    - 720 total responses (reasonable but not massive)